 Drew is a Chartered Accountant, specialising in tax and small/medium size businesses.
 He is well regarded for his expertise in the entertainment and sporting industries and has represented some of Australia’s greatest athletes and entertainers.

 Drew has served as a Director on several high-profile boards and was the first person outside of the golfing fraternity to be appointed to the board of PGA Australia.
 He spent seven years as Finance Director of the Royal Women’s Hospital Foundation and currently sits on the VMEC finance committee.
 Drew is an integral member of the Challenge Committee and brings an invaluable financial and strategic mindset to Challenge.

-George has an extensive background in finance working for various media networks over a 25-year period.
+George has an extensive background in finance, working for various media networks over a 25-year period.
 He was an inaugural board member of Challenge in 1995 taking up the responsibility of Honorary Treasurer.
-He is held in high regard by his peers and has been instrumental in establishing several successful business.
+He is held in high regard by his peers and has been instrumental in establishing several successful businesses.
 George is currently practising as a Financial Consultant and is the Managing Director and owner of Astra Apartments, a national serviced apartment operation.
 George’s budgetary expertise has assisted Challenge greatly in growing the organisation.

 Craig and his family became involved with Challenge in 2003 when their seven-year-old son, Tom, was undergoing treatment for cancer.
 He is an extremely passionate man and wanted to make a difference to the lives of other families travelling the cancer journey.
 With 25 years of experience in the commercial construction industry, Craig played a pivotal role in the renovation of the Challenge Family Centre.